climate-service-center/index_calculator/README.rst

      pip install index_calculator

-If you want to contribute, I recommend cloning the repository and installing the package in development mode, e.g.
+If you want to contribute, we recommend cloning the repository, setup a conda environmant and installing the package in development mode, e.g.

 .. code-block:: console

     git clone https://github.com/ludwiglierhammer/index_calculator
     cd index_calculator
+    conda env create -f ci/requirements/environment.yml
+    conda activate xcalc-tests
-    pip install -e .
+    pip install -e . --no-deps

 This will install the package but you can still edit it and you don't need the package in your :code:`PYTHONPATH`